jon-marks/Yet-Another-Sudoku/docs/source/07-glossary.rst

       Reference to a Cell containing Candidates belonging to a pattern

    **PE**
-      A Abbreviation of :term:`Potential Elimination`, synonymous with :term:`Ccell`.
+      A Abbreviation of :term:`Potential Elimination`, loosely synonymous with :term:`Ccell`.

    **Peer**
       A :term:`Ccell` that can :term:`See` other Ccells.
 Peers are a set of Ccells that see